-This vitamin is available in eight different forms, with each playing an essential role in the body’s biological processes (x).
+Vitamin E is available in eight different forms, with each playing an essential role in the body’s biological processes (x).
 It promotes skin health ad protects cell membranes from the harmful effects of oxidation (x).
 It is also a powerful antioxidant that protects body cells from free radicals (x).
-The correct serving size for vitamin E is 350 milligrams per day.
+The correct serving size for vitamin E powder 700 IU is 350 milligrams per day.

 Excessive consumption of this product may cause blurry vision, rash, bleeding, abdominal discomfort, cramps, stroke and nausea.
 Reduce dosage or discontinue use if the side effects persist.
 This supplement is not recommended for nursing and pregnant mothers.